boutroslab/CRISPRAnalyzeR/README.md

 You can get the CRISPRAnalyzeR suite as source code or as a ready-to-use Docker Container.

+**The idea of installing CRISPRAnalyzeR is to provide a single installation within a Lab/Institute, so that everyone can access it via the web browser.
+However, you can also also install CRISPRAnalyzeR on your local machine only.**

 #### Minimum System Requirements
 CRISPRAnalyzeR is based on R Shiny-Server and uses many different R packages and tools.
 For a source code installation, we recommend the use of Ubuntu.